devplayg/devplayg/README.md

-music, gopher, wattup, simplicity, hip-hop, and family
+music, gopher, wattup, simplicity, and family

 <!--
 **devplayg/devplayg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.